astronomer/astro-blog/posts/announcing-astronomer-spacecamp.md

 * Dedicated Support
 * Unlimited use of the Astronomer Platform

-For larger teams who have a variety of different projects and initiatives, Falcon Heavy is the fastest way up the Data Maturity Mountain.,## Climb the Data Maturity Mountain
+For larger teams who have a variety of different projects and initiatives, Falcon Heavy is the fastest way up the Data Maturity Mountain.
+## Climb the Data Maturity Mountain

 The goal of Falcon 9 and Falcon Heavy is to help your team up the "data maturity mountain" and on your way to the moon!